gcarrascohuertas/electrochemical_ORR_procesing_autolab/readme_experimental_protocol.md

 - Electrolyte
     - Here you can use different electrolytes (e.g. 0.1 M KOH, 0.5 M H2SO4 , 0.1 M HClO4, etc..).
-In the example provided here I used 0.1 M KOH.
+In the example provided here contained in folder carbon_superP I used 0.1 M KOH.

 # Electrochemical techniques